 Dinner Tip – The pizza and local beer at Skaftfell Bistro are an excellent addition to your Iceland Ring Road itinerary.

-Start today at Stuðlagil Canyon which was revealed only in 2009 after a dam forced water levels to drop.
-All the details are on our Stuðlagil Canyon guide including the best viewpoints.
+Start today at Stuðlagil Canyon, which was only revealed in 2009 after a dam lowered water levels.
+All the details are on our Stuðlagil Canyon guide, which includes the hike to the best viewpoints.

 Spend the evening soaking in the geothermal pools of the Mývatn Nature Baths.